syncfusion-content/winui-docs/winui/ComboBox/UI-Customization.md

 ## Customize ComboBoxTokenItem

-The `TokenItemTemplate` property helps you to decorate drop-down items using the custom templates.
+The `TokenItemTemplate` property helps you to decorate token items using the custom templates.
 The default value of `TokenItemTemplate` is `null`.
-The following example shows how to add image or custom control in selection area token items using templates.
+The following example shows how to add image or custom control in token items using templates.

 {% tabs %}
 {% highlight C# %}